How to set up a graphical interface

 Note to Apple Silicon users: some applications requiring OpenGL will not work through X11 forwarding.

 Windows knows nothing about X, therefore we need to install an X server.
 Here we will use VcXsrv.
-Other options would be Xming (however, newest versions are paid but older versions can still be downloaded for free from their SourceForge site) or installing an X server in Cygwin.
+Other options would be Xming (the newest versions are paid, but older versions can still be downloaded for free from their SourceForge site) or installing an X server in Cygwin.

-To configure the client (that is, the Multipass instance) we will need the host IP address, which can be obtained with the console command ipconfig.
-Then start the instance and set the DISPLAY environment variable to the server display on the host IP:
+To configure the client (that is, the Multipass instance) you will need the host IP address; you can obtain it with the console command ipconfig.

 In macOS follow the Linux instructions, Before you launch any application, export the display variable in the multipass instance and install quartz.
 Then launch your app.